How to Split Audio Without Losing Quality

 There are cases where re-encoding during splitting is fine:

-However, for music production, archival, or professional use, always prioritize lossless splitting.
+However, for music production, archival, or professional use, always prioritize lossless audio splitting explained splitting.

 How to Verify Your Audio Wasn't Degraded